azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 30. In the URL, take note of three things:

-    - The LUIS base URL, _highlighted_.
+    - The **LUIS base URL**, _highlighted_.
 Copy this value, and paste it into a text editor, such as Notepad, for later reference.

     ![The LUIS base URL is displayed.](media/2019-11-18-19-10-10.png "LUIS Base URL")

-    - The GUID following apps/GUID/, _highlighted_.
+    - The **GUID** following apps/GUID/, _highlighted_.
 This is your **App ID** and you will need to use it in configuration later.
 It looks like the following:

     ![The screenshot displays a sample LUIS Url.
 The app id is highlighted.](media/2019-11-18-19-07-41.png "LUIS App ID")

-31. You can add more utterances as desired by repeating the above steps to add new utterances, indicate the entity, train the model, and then update the publish application using the button in the Publish App screen.
+31. You can add more utterances as desired by repeating the above steps to add new utterances, indicate the entity, train the model, and then update the publish application using the button in the **Publish App** screen.

-32. When you are ready to integrate LUIS into your app, select Manage in the toolbar, and locate the Primary key in the Azure Resources section.
-Copy the Key String and paste it in Notepad.
+32. When you are ready to integrate LUIS into your app, select **Manage** in the toolbar, and locate the **Primary key** in the **Azure Resources** section.
+Copy the **Primary Key** and paste it in Notepad.

     ![The Primary key in the Azure Resources screen is highlighted.](media/luis-copy-key-string.png 'Resources and keys')

 33. You will enter this into the configuration of the Event Processor Function App.

-34. In the [Azure portal](https://portal.azure.com), open your **chatprocessor-namespace** Function App and select the Configuration link on the Overview screen.
+34. In the [Azure portal](https://portal.azure.com), open your **chatprocessor-namespace** Function App and select the **Configuration** link on the **Overview** screen.

-35. Set the LUIS Application Settings.
+35. Set the LUIS Application Settings as follows:

     - Create a new Application Setting with the **Name** `luisAppId` set the **Value**  to the App ID of your LUIS App (this value should be a GUID you obtained from the URL and not the name of your LUIS app).